eyereasoner/eye/reasoning/arcus/ldes/README.md

-# 🔄 Linked Data Event Streams (LDES) with Policies in eyelet
+# 🔄 Linked Data Event Streams (LDES) with Policies in arcus

-This example demonstrates how to model and reason over a **transactional LDES member** using **eyelet** and **N3 logic**.
+This example demonstrates how to model and reason over a **transactional LDES member** using **arcus** and **N3 logic**.
 It captures an event with metadata such as the payload, provenance, policy, and cryptographic signature.

 Based on [LDES](https://github.com/SEMICeu/LinkedDataEventStreams) and ActivityStreams.